traverseda/traverseda.github.io-old2/rawPages/computingEnviroments.md

 ---

 #Computing Enviroments

-These are my personaly notes.
+These are my personal notes.
 I've tried to make them intelegable to outsiders, but I'm not editing it or anything.
 Please excuse horible spelling and rambling, it's just not a priority for me.